xhalo32/docs/content/rancher/v2.x/en/installation/ha/rke-add-on/layer-7-lb/_index.md

 Choose a fully qualified domain name (FQDN) that you want to use to access Rancher (e.g., `rancher.yourdomain.com`).<br/><br/>

-1. Log into your DNS server a create a `DNS A` record that points to the IP address of your [load balancer](#2-configure-load-balancer).
+1. Log into your DNS server and create a `DNS A` record that points to the IP address of your [load balancer](#2-configure-load-balancer).

 2. Validate that the `DNS A` is working correctly.
 Run the following command from any terminal, replacing `HOSTNAME.DOMAIN.COM` with your chosen FQDN: